-Certain prior year amounts were reclassified to conform to the current year presentation, including transaction costs related to acquisitions that were reclassified from selling, general and administrative to other (income) expenses as these costs are not considered as operating costs.
+Certain prior year amounts were reclassified to conform to the current year presentation.
 These reclassifications have no effect on the financial position or results of operations reported as of and for the periods presented.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES